-77. DENIED in part and ADMITTED in part.
-Defendants admit that Hernandez-Trujillo is "a 29-year-old woman currently in ICE custody in the Yuba facility."
-Defendants lack sufficient information to admit to deny the remaining allegation in Paragraph 77, and, therefore, deny this allegation.

-78. DENIED in part.
-Defendants cannot admit or deny whether Hernandez-Trujillo has applied for relief from removal under the Convention Against Torture (CAT) as release of such information is prohibited by 8 C.F.R. § 208.6.
-Additionally, Defendants cannot admit or deny whether Hernandez-Trujillo is seeking a U-Visa as disclosure of such information is barred by 8 U.S.C. §1367(2).
+Defendants admit that Hernandez-Trujillo is a 29-year old woman.
+Defendants lack sufficient information to admit to deny the remaining allegation in Paragraph 77, and, therefore, deny this allegation. - 78.
+DENIED in part.
+Defendants cannot admit or deny whether Hernandez-Trujillo applied for relief from removal under the Convention Against Torture (CAT) as release of such information is prohibited by 8 C.F.R. § 208.6.
+Additionally, Defendants cannot admit or deny whether Hernandez-Trujillo sought a U-Visa as disclosure of such information is barred by 8 U.S.C. § 1367(a)(2).

 Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 78, and, therefore, deny them.

-79. DENIED in part and ADMITTED in part.
-Defendants admit that that Hernandez-Trujillo was initially detained in the Sacramento facility, in the Eastern District of California, for the first 160 days of her immigration detention following the commencement of her removal proceedings in November 2012.
-Defendants deny any and all allegations and/or implications in Paragraph 79 that Hernandez-Trujillo while in immigration detention at the Sacramento facility was unreasonably or unnecessarily restricted or denied access to a telephone in any way that violated her statutory or constitutional rights.
+- 79. DENIED in part and ADMITTED in part.
+Defendants admit that Hernandez-Truillo was initially detained in the Sacramento facility, in the Eastern District of California, for the first 160 days of her immigration detention following the commencement of her removal proceedings in November 2012.
+Defendants deny any and all allegations and/or implications in Paragraph 79 that Hernandez-Trujillo, while in immigration detention at the Sacramento facility, was unreasonably or unnecessarily restricted or denied access to a telephone in any way that violated her statutory or constitutional rights.
 Defendants deny that Hernandez-Trujillo was housed in segregation while she was detained in the Sacramento facility, and as such was confined to her cell for approximately 22 hours each day.
 Defendants deny that Hernandez-Trujillo had "no access to a telephone" while detained at the Sacramento facility.
 Defendants further note that ICE detainees in segregation at the Sacramento facility can make legal phone calls outside the two-hour time frame outside their cells by submitting a written or oral request to facility staff.
-Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 79, and, therefore, deny them.

-80. DENIED in part and ADMITTED in part.
-Defendants deny any and all allegations and/or implications in Paragraph 80 that Hernandez-Trujillo, while in immigration detention at the Sacramento facility or Yuba facility, has been unreasonably or unnecessarily restricted or denied access to a telephone in any way that violated her statutory or constitutional rights.
-Defendants cannot admit or deny whether Hernandez-Trujillo is seeking a U-Visa as disclosure of such information is barred by 8 U.S.C. §1367(2).
-Defendants admit that HernandezTrujillo is represented by counsel in her removal proceedings.
+Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 79, and, therefore, deny them. - 80.
+DENIED in part and ADMITTED in part.
+Defendants deny any and all allegations and/or implications in Paragraph 80 that Hernandez-Trujillo, while in immigration detention at the Sacramento facility or Yuba facility, was unreasonably or unnecessarily restricted or denied access to a telephone in any way that violated her statutory or constitutional rights.
+Defendants cannot admit or deny whether Hernandez-Trujillo sought a U-Visa as disclosure of such information is barred by 8 U.S.C. §1367(a)(2).
+Defendants admit that Hernandez-Trujillo was represented by counsel in her removal proceedings.
 Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 80, and, therefore, deny them.